 Both cfDNA and traditional screening tests have the possibility of a false positive or false negative result.
 A false positive result is when a test comes back high risk for a condition, such as trisomy 18, but the pregnancy does not actually have trisomy 18.
 On the other end, a false negative result is when a test comes back negative for a condition but the pregnancy actually has the condition.

 Currently, cfDNA is not regulated by the FDA.
-Furthermore, much of the information available regarding how reliable this test is comes from studies funded by the commercial labs and/or authored by individuals associated with one of the commercial labs.
+It is also important to note that much of the information available regarding how reliable this test is comes from studies funded by the commercial labs and/or authored by individuals associated with one of the commercial labs.